vansh-ar0ra/invoice-details-extractor/README.md

 # Invoice Details Extractor

 This repository contains a Python script - invoice_details_extractor.py designed to extract invoice details from PDF files.
 The script can be run as a command line tool, allowing users to specify the source PDF file and optionally, the destination for the extracted data.
+In addition to the command-line tool, this repository includes a Streamlit application that demonstrates the usage of the Invoice Details extractor.
+You can access the live demo at [this link](https://vansh-swipe-invoice-extractor.streamlit.app/).

 ## Objective